“Lovely day out for us gardening ‘freaks’, My friends and I have the date of next year’s show in the diary. We are looking forward to it already”

 Is there somewhere to leave purchases when you shop?

 There is a Plant Creche running for the full two days of the Festival where you can safely leave your bags for a small donation to charity.
 In the past this has been run by Kenton in Bloom with donations to Kenton in Bloom and Perennial.
-We also have ‘plant sherpas’ to help in the shape of the schoolboys from Brymore Academy who can help carry your bags for you.
+We also have ‘plant sherpas’ who can help carry your bags for you.

 Can I visit Powderham Castle during the Festival?
-Much of the downstairs of the Castle is open to Garden Festivals visitors as many exhibitors are based here, as well as the Courtyard, North Lawn, Rose Lawn, Lower Lawn and the closest edge of the Deer Park, however there are no guided tours and the Deer Park is out of bounds to the public due to the deer.
+Much of the downstairs of the Castle is open to Garden Festivals visitors as many exhibitors are based here, as well as the Courtyard, North Lawn, Rose Lawn, Lower Lawn and the closest edge of the Deer Park, however there are no guided tours and the Deer Park beyond the curtilage of the festival is out of bounds to the public due to the deer.